Bylaws* of the Professional Insurance Marketing Association, Inc.

 application provided by PIMA and submit the application to the principal office of PIMA.
 Each application shall include the applicant’s agreement to abide by PIMA’s Code of Ethics.

-Section 5.
-Termination of Membership: Any member may terminate its membership in PIMA by filing a written notification with the CEO, but such termination shall not relieve the terminating member of the obligation to pay any dues or charges that have accrued and are unpaid.
+Section 4.
+Termination of Membership: Any member may terminate its membership in PIMA by written notification with the Chief Staff Executive (CSE), but such termination shall not relieve the terminating member of the obligation to pay any dues or charges that have accrued and are unpaid.
 The Board of Directors, by a majority vote, may suspend or terminate a member’s membership for cause.
 Acts in contravention of the goals and purposes of PIMA stated in the Articles of Incorporation or Bylaws, or acts that disrupt the activities of PIMA in the accomplishment of those goals and purposes, or that violate any provision of the Articles of Incorporation or Bylaws shall constitute “cause” within the meaning of this provision.

-Section 6.
-Voting Rights: Agency, Company and Business Partner members shall have voting rights as provided in PIMA’s Articles of Incorporation.
+Section 5.
+Voting Rights: Distributor, Product Provider and Business Partner members shall have voting rights as provided in PIMA’s Articles of Incorporation.
 Voting by the Voting Members on Board of Director vacancy or vacancies or such other issues are entitled to vote in person or print, electronic mail or authorized proxy.
 At all meetings of members, except as otherwise required by statute, the Articles of Incorporation, or these Bylaws, all matters shall be decided by the vote of a majority of the members present in person or by print, electronic mail or authorized proxy.